 “If you’re a naturally mindful person, and you’re walking around very aware of things, you’re good to go.
 You shed your emotions quickly.
 If you’re not naturally mindful, then meditating can make you look like a person who walks around with a lot of mindfulness.
 But for people who are not naturally mindful and have never meditated, forcing oneself to be mindful ‘in the moment’ doesn’t work.
 You’d be better off meditating for 20 minutes.”

-The short if it (and yes, an oversimplification) is that “meditation” is generally more of a practice and “mindfulness” is generally more of a state of mind.
+The short if it (and yes, an oversimplification) is that “meditation” is generally more of a practice and “mindfulness” is generally more of a state of mind, a way of paying attention.

 In being mindful, the state you want to achieve is presence.
 Formal mindfulness usually means formal meditation, and informal mindfulness means being present in what you are doing.
 And then there are non-meditation-based exercises, which I did not get into here.
 In her book The Stress-Proof Brain, Melanie Greenburg, PhD, writes “Being mindful is more than meditating or focusing on your breath.
 Rather, it’s a state of mind…” and then goes on to characterize this state of mind as: an observing stance, slowing things down (mind in “watching” mode rather than “acting mode), focusing on the present moment, replacing fear with curiosity, openness and nonjudgment, an attitude of equanimity, and “being” instead of “doing.”